Turkish–Islamic synthesis: Armenians

 Similar to Greeks, Turkish Islamonationalists are also known to hate Armenians due to their conflicting history and due to Armenians practicing Christianity.
 Sevag Balıkçı, an Armenian in the Turkish Army, was murdered by Kıvanç Ağaoglu, who was a supporter of Abdullah Çatlı, the former Grey Wolves leader.
 On Armenian Genocide Remembrance Day in 2012, various nationalist and Turkish Islamonationalist groups protested against the remembrance of the Armenian genocide in Taksim Square.
-When Armenian pianist Tigran Hamasyan visited the city of Ani in Kars Province, the local Grey Wolves leader suggested that his anyone who supports him should "go on an Armenian hunt."
+When Armenian pianist Tigran Hamasyan visited the city of Ani in Kars Province, the local Grey Wolves leader suggested that his anyone who supports him should "go on an Armenian hunt".

 Criticism

 Turkish Islamonationalism is often criticized by Islamists who view nationalism as a sin, by secular Turkish nationalists who view religion as unimportant, and by various minority rights organizations and activists in Turkey.
 The Turkish nationalists in early Turkey were known for their secularism, Atatürk had applauded a 1926 document written by Hasan Ruşeni Barkın, titled "there is no religion, just nationality.
 My Turkishness is my religion."

+However scholars such as Benny Morris and Dror Ze'evi amongst many others challenge the claims on Mustafa Kemal in their co-authored book The Thirty Year Genocide.

+In the same manner other numerous historians allege his leadership was directly accountable of various religious massacres and deportations.

 Ahmet Altan, a Turkish Islamist commentator, stated "would Turkish Muslims who believe in the Turkish-Islamic synthesis and see it in accordance with the religion also accept the Kurdish-Islamic synthesis?
 Since they accept the Turkish-Islamic synthesis and find it appropriate to add a national name to Islam, they cannot object to the Kurdish-Islamic synthesis."
 A Kurdish cleric had also called for violence against Turkish–Islamic synthesists, claiming that they are the exact same as Kemalists and Turanists when it comes to Anti-Kurdism.

 The Raiders Organization claimed that this ideology is a "fascistic product of imperialism", and that nationalism is a Western ideology, which has no place in Islamic nations.

 Nihal Atsız viewed it as an artificial ideology which forcefully fuses two contradictory ideologies together, and he also saw Islamism as being incompatible with Turkism.

 The ideology was also criticised by Pan-Turkists who said "the person who does not defend secularism cannot be a Turanist.
 The Gagauz are Christian, Karaites and Khazar are Jewish, Altais are Tengrist, Yakuts are shamanist, Azerbaijanis are Shia, Anatolian Turkmens are Alevi.
 The Turkish-Islamic Synthesis and its Sunnism, was not able to reach large utopias, but a small part of Anatolia.
 Instead of caring for the Turkmen Alevi, it considers it ideal to beat the son of a Turkmen in the name of idealism-sunnism because he is a leftist.
 In addition, secularism prevents the damage of sectarianism and gives the nation rationality.
 If he is an idealist, he cannot remain against secularism.
 The idealist who does not defend secularism does not have ideals nor kızılelma."
 Kızılelma means "red apple" and symbolizes the goal of conquest in Turkish tradition.